t2-project/documentation/source/arch/arch.rst

 .. image:: figs/component_total_colour.jpg

-The green and blue services are the core T2 Services:
+The green and blue services are the core T2 Services.
+The blue ones are participate in the saga, the green ones do not.
+The white things are databases and external services.

 *  **UI** : The application frontend.
-*  **UIBackend** : API Gateway.
+*  **UIBackend** : API Gateway for the UI.
 *  **Cart** : Manages the user shopping carts.
 It saves the cart contents to the *cart repository*.
-*  **Orchestrator** : Orchestrates the saga.
+*  **Orchestrator** : Manages the saga.
-*  **Order** : Persists orders to the *order repository* and marks them either as *success* or *failure*.
+*  **Order** : Persists orders to the *order repository* and marks them as either *success* or *failure*.
 *  **Payment** : Handles the store’s payment by contacting an external payment provider.
 *  **Inventory**: Manages the store's products.
 They are stored in the *product repository*.

-The UIBackend communicates REST like over HTTP.
+The UIBackend communicates over HTTP with a REST like interface.
 The Saga participants (marked in blue) use message based communication among each other.
-This is necessary because of the saga.
+This is necessary because of the saga pattern.

 The T2 Store realizes the following business process:

 .. image:: figs/bpmn_sub.png

-The activities within the *Saga* subprocess must be executed as an transaction.
+The activities within the *Saga* subprocess must be executed as a transaction.
 The transaction is implemented according to the `Saga Pattern <https://microservices.io/patterns/data/saga.html>`__.

-The T2 Store's services realise the activities like this:
+The T2 Store's services realise the activities of the business process like this:

 ============    ========================================================
 Service	        Activity